deeplearning4j/deeplearning4j/word2vec.md

         SentenceIterator iter = new LineSentenceIterator(new File("/your/absolute/file/path/here.txt"));

 In bash, you can find the absolute file path of any directory by typing `pwd` in your command line from within that same directory.
 To that path, you'll add the file name and *voila*.
-Make sure you have one word per line.

 ### Tokenizing the Data